ONLYOFFICE/Kubernetes-DocSpace/README.md

 To install OpenSearch to your cluster, set the `opensearch.enabled=true` parameter when installing ONLYOFFICE DocSpace.

-If you want to connect ONLYOFFICE DocSpace with an external OpenSearch instance, you need to specify the corresponding values in `connections.elkSheme`, `connections.elkHost`, `connections.elkPort`, `connections.elkThreads` parameters and define `opensearch.enabled` parameter as `false`.
+If you want to connect ONLYOFFICE DocSpace with an external OpenSearch instance, you need to specify the corresponding values in `connections.elkScheme`, `connections.elkHost`, `connections.elkPort`, `connections.elkThreads` parameters and define `opensearch.enabled` parameter as `false`.

 ### 7. Install ONLYOFFICE Docs